The Ultimate 6-Day Naples, Florida Itinerary (Fun on the Coast!)

-Amenities include sophisticated guests rooms and suites, as well as concierge service and pool and beach butler service.
+Amenities include sophisticated guest rooms and suites, as well as concierge service and pool and beach butler service.

 Our favorite activities at LaPlaya include the resort catamarans, wave runners, kayaks, and paddleboards, as well as the onsite oceanfront restaurant and nighttime bonfires with smores.

 Read our entire review (+tips for your stay!) of LaPlaya Beach & Golf Resort here!
 (Coming soon!)